New Year’s Resolution Time… Again. You start a New Year fresh, but you’re still you, so how do you make actual changes that stick?

 Then do it, choose a regular daily minimum and work consistently.

-After 3-4 weeks your new habits become automatic and self sustaining.
+After 3-4 weeks your habits can become automatic and self sustaining.
+Although there is conflicting research, the minimum is 21-30 repetitions to make a “permanent” change in behaviour.

-One year I picked: songwriting 5 days a week, 20 minutes/day minimum.
-Add 30 minutes to next day if I skip a day.
+Later, I chose a different process goal.
+For two months I worked on songwriting.
+I choose to write 5 days a week, 20 minutes/day minimum.
+If I skipped a day, I added 30 minutes to the next day if I skip a day.
 Can’t skip 2 days in a row.

-Start with an easy amount and repeat… adjusting your rules for improvement.
+Start with an easy amount and repeat it… adjust your process rules to boost your improvement and keep yourself interested.

 Do the Work